OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 The team will decide when functionality makes sense to develop in the new style or create a small fix in the old style.

-TODO How de we handle communication between old and new setup (SOAP, REST, Kafka)
+TODO How de we handle communication between old and new setup (Kafka, REST, SOAP, ActiveMQ)

 ---
 ## Return on Investment